eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 SMPP Provider
 ~~~~~~~~~~~~~

-The SMPP provider was added in privacyIDEA 2.22.
+The SMPP provider was added in eduMFA 2.22.
 It uses an SMS Center via the SMPP protocol to
 deliver SMS to the users.

 You need to specify the **SMSC_HOST** and **SMSC_PORT** to talk to the SMS center.
-privacyIDEA need to authenticate against the SMS center.
+eduMFA need to authenticate against the SMS center.
 For this you can add the parameters
 **SYSTEM_ID** and **PASSWORD**.
 The parameter **S_ADDR** is the sender's number, shown to the users
 receiving an SMS.
 For the other parameters contact your SMS center operator.